Clearing the skies: elevating European capabilities in drone and counter-drone systems

 As drone threats now confront the US and its partners in the Middle East, a growing number of states are turning to Ukraine for battlefield-tested, cheaper and more adaptive air-defence solutions.
 For Europe, the implication is straightforward: the continent cannot afford to rearm while sidelining the only country already operating at the speed and scale new threats demand.

-There is key learning for the evolution of warfare now and into the future.
+Ukraine is already showing how warfare is evolving, and where European defence must adapt next.
 How drones are being deployed is a signal of how warfare is being transformed, which will be more digital and less about legacy equipment.
+This event will focus in particular on how Europe can translate Ukraine’s wartime experience into practical reforms in procurement, testing, industrial cooperation and capability development.

 While drones – and to some extent counter-drone technologies – are cheaper and often more effective, the current defence industrial base is not structured for, nor is it capable of, mass drone production, as most investments remain tied to legacy systems.
-There is likely to be a dramatic tension between traditional security and defence manufacturers whose models haven’t changed and the reality of emerging and future digital warfare.
+This is creating a growing tension between traditional defence-industrial models and the realities of digital, rapidly iterating warfare.

 As European NATO Allies and EU member states rearm at levels not seen since the Cold War, the key question is no longer whether Europe is spending more, but whether it is spending in line with the changing character of warfare.